salihefee/BadAppleMinecraft/README.md

 ### `/cancelr`

 Stops playback.
-Stops all if there are multiple videos rendering.
+Stops all if there are multiple videos playing.